tssenthil-bnb/SpamDetection-Beta/README.md

-SpamDetection - Enhancement & PR for hactoberfest
+SpamDetection - Enhancement & PR for hacktoberfest
 =============

 This plugin is in BETA stage , package will be refactored and improved in future releases.<br>